Brighten up your home with this easy and inexpensive flower arrangement.

 I think I hear wedding bells!

-Want to make your own inexpensive flower arrangement?
+Want to make your own DIY flower arrangement?
 Here's what you'll need:

-- glass containers (I used a mix of mason jars, small glasses, and upcycled food jars.)
+- Glass Containers (such as mason jars, glasses, petite vases, and upcycled food jars.)

 Start by filling your glass jars about ¾ full and by removing any leaves from the flower stems (I just pull or cut them off).